 Where do you find your recipes?

 Some, like the minted fettucine, stuffed mushrooms, and palmiers in Death al Dente are family favorites.
 My husband created the recipe for Huckleberry-Morel Tenderloin in Crime Rib after feasting on a steak served on a portabello in an Italian restaurant in Monterey.
-Others are adaptations of recipes in magazines or blogs—I’m a fan of Country Living, the Williams-Sonoma blog, and Deb Perelman’s “Smitten Kitchen” blog.
+Others are adaptations of recipes in magazines or blogs—I’m a fan of Country Living, the Williams-Sonoma blog, and Deb Perelman’s “Smitten Kitchen” blog and cookbooks.

 Occasionally, I go hunting for a recipe I need—something to fit what’s fresh in the Pike Place Market, or that Laurel in the Spice Shop Mysteries might bring home from Ripe, her downtown deli.
 The Spice Shop creates its own seasonal spice blends, so I like to offer those recipes and a dish or two highlighting them.